TracyGJG/utilities/README.md

 ### Return Value

-A value between the start and end values, proportional to the input value.
+A value between the _start_ and _end_ values, proportional to the input value.

 ### Description

-This function converts a normalised value (beweet 0 and 1), and initilised with a given range, returns a value within the range proportional to the input value.
+This function converts a normalised value (between 0 and 1), initilised with a given range, and returns a value within the range proportional to the input value.

 ---